OSLC/developing-oslc-applications/_harp/eclipse_lyo/domain-specification-modelling-workshop.md

 1. Now, follow the Domain Specification modelling instructions (*Only this particular section*) from the general [Lyo Designer manual](./toolchain-modelling-workshop#domain-specification-view).
 1. Finally, validate your model by following the validation instructions (*Only this particular section*) from the general [Lyo Designer manual](./toolchain-modelling-workshop#validate-model).

-<a name="setup-oslc4j-projects"></a>Setup OSLC4J projects
+<a name="setup-oslc4j-projects"></a>Setup Lyo projects
 =====================

-Once the Specification model is complete and validated, you can choose to generate the set of Java classes, with the appropriate Lyo OSLC4J annotations to reflect the defined OSLC Resources, and their properties.
-These classes can then be further used in the development of OSLC applications using the Lyo OSLC4J SDK.
+Once the Specification model is complete and validated, you can choose to generate the set of Java classes, with the appropriate Lyo annotations to reflect the defined OSLC Resources, and their properties.
+These classes can then be further used in the development of OSLC applications using the Lyo SDK.

-It is no longer necessary to manually create the Eclipse OSLC4J projects for the Java classes, since these are created by the generation process.
+It is no longer necessary to manually create the Eclipse Lyo projects for the Java classes, since these are created by the generation process.

 1. Use the tools pallet to create a **Specification Configuration**, placing it in the Specification Diagram (and not inside any specific Domain Specification).
 This element lets you configure the Specification model's generation settings.
 The element consists of two sets of configurations as follows:
     1. **General**: Contains the general generation settings: